 That’s a lot, and that’s why my first advice will be to check the time you spend online or on your phone and try to install some realistic limits.

-How to track your time online
+How to track your time online on social media

 - On IOS devices you can directly use what’s provided in your settings by clicking on “Screen Time.”
 You can set timers according to each app category.
 Your phone will tell you when your time is up.